XuboGU/OpenNeoMC/README.md

 #### Test OpenNeoMC

-Let's test OpenNeoMC by the  'pin_cell_test.py' example, which can be found at /home
+Let's test OpenNeoMC by the  'pin_cell_test.py' example, which can be found at the path '/home'

 ```shell
 # cd /home